Please note: This post contains affiliate links.

 I hope my ideas for the best things to do in Mendocino help you plan a memorable Mendocino weekend trip itinerary.

-This post is sponsored by Brewery Gulch Inn, Little River Inn and Skunk Train – all opinions and reviews are my own.
+Thanks to Brewery Gulch Inn, Little River Inn and Skunk Train for hosting me – all opinions and reviews are my own.